 - Failing to register as a sex offender

 Some of these crimes carry worse penalties than others.
 Molestation of a child could land you in jail for up to 20 years.
 Convicted rapists face between five and 20 years in jail, along with mandatory electronic monitoring when they get out of jail.
 Penalties for sexual assault charges become even worse if the victim is under the age of 13.

-The New Jersey criminal defense attorneys at Lynch Law Firm also represent those charged with federal crimes, including:
+The New Jersey criminal defense attorneys at Lynch Law Firm, PC also represent those charged with federal crimes, including:

 - Drug crimes

 - Hate crimes

 - Money laundering

 - Forging of documents

 - Bank robbery

 Investigators and police often make mistakes when investigating these types of crimes.
 Our attorneys know how to spot mistakes that can lead to less severe charges, lighter penalties or possibly dismissal of the case.